rajatvig/.emacs.d/Readme.md

-.emacs.d for the Emacs
+My .emacs.d for Emacs 24.x

-Mostly used under Mac OS X and Linux.
+I mostly used it with Mac OS X and Linux.
+Works mostly.

 To use